PhD Candidate · Stockholm School of Economics

 Muharam

 I am a PhD student in economics at the Stockholm School of Economics and an affiliated researcher at the House of Sustainable Society (formerly Misum).
-From January to June 2026, I am a Visiting Research Student at the Vancouver School of Economics, University of British Columbia, hosted by Prof. Siwan Anderson.

 My research lies at the intersection of development economics, the economics of gender, and the economics of the family.
 I study how social norms shape children's and women's welfare in developing countries — specifically, the determinants of harmful norms and their impact on the accumulation of human capital.